LongYC/winsubplay/README.md

 1. Copy `config.example/` into `config/` and update the files accordingly.

-2. Run *(there will be a prompt for sudo password)*:
+2. Run:
     ```
-    ansible-playbook winsubplay.yml -i hosts --ask-become-pass
+    $ ansible-playbook winsubplay.yml -i hosts --ask-become-pass
     ```
+   There will be prompt for sudo password.

 3. Restart shell or `source ~/.bashrc`.